International Professional Rodeo Association

-The International Professional Rodeo Association (IPRA) is the second-largest American rodeo organization in the world.
-It sanctions rodeos in the United States and Canada, with members from said countries, as well as others.
+The International Professional Rodeo Association (IPRA) is the second-largest rodeo organization and largest semi-professional rodeo organization in the world.
+It sanctions events in the United States and Canada, with members from said countries, as well as others.
 Its championship event is the International Finals Rodeo (IFR), held every January.
 The IPRA is headquartered in Oklahoma City, Oklahoma.

 History

-The association was formed in 1957 as the Interstate Rodeo Association.
+The organization was formed in 1957 as the Interstate Rodeo Association.
 At the end of that same year, it named its first world champions.
 However, world champions would not be crowned again until 1960.

-In 1961, it became the first rodeo organization to recognize cowgirls’ barrel racing as a world championship event in a predominantly male rodeo.
+In 1961, it became the first rodeo organization to recognize cowgirls' barrel racing as a world championship event in a predominantly male rodeo.

 In 1964, the Interstate Rodeo Association changed its name to the International Rodeo Association.
-That same year, it set its headquarters in Pauls Valley, Oklahoma and created a Board of Governors, which consisted of performers, producers, fans, contestants, and contractors.
+That same year, it set its headquarters in Pauls Valley, Oklahoma, and created a Board of Governors, which consisted of performers, producers, fans, contestants, and contractors.

 In February 1971, the association debuted the International Finals Rodeo (IFR) to determine the world champions in each rodeo event.
 It was the finals event for the 1970 season, and was held at the Tulsa Assembly Center in Tulsa, Oklahoma, where it remained the home of the IFR through 1973.
 In 1974, the IFR relocated to Tingley Coliseum in Albuquerque, New Mexico.
 In 1975, the event returned to Tulsa, where it remained through 1990.
-After the IFR celebrated its 20th anniversary, the association announced that they had signed a multi-year agreement with the Oklahoma City All Sports Association to hold the event in the city’s Myriad Convention Center beginning in January 1991.
-In 1997, the IFR moved to Oklahoma City’s State Fair Arena where it took place through 2002.
-The city’s recently opened Ford Center hosted the IFR in 2003.
+After the IFR celebrated its 20th anniversary, the association announced that they had signed a multi-year agreement with the Oklahoma City All Sports Association to hold the event in the city's Myriad Convention Center beginning in January 1991.
+In 1997, the IFR moved to Oklahoma City's State Fair Arena where it took place through 2002.
+The city's recently opened Ford Center hosted the IFR in 2003.
 The event then returned to the State Fair Arena in 2004, where it remained through 2019.
-The IFR moved to the Lazy E Arena in Guthrie, Oklahoma in 2020 during its 50th year, where it remains today.
+The IFR moved to the Lazy E Arena in Guthrie, Oklahoma, in 2020 during its 50th year, where it remains today.

 In 1983, the organization was renamed the International Professional Rodeo Association (IPRA).